Biden calls Chinese President Xi Jinping about U.S.-China relationship

 U.S. Climate Envoy John Kerry was in China last week to see if the two countries — the world's top polluters — could broker a deal on the shared concern regarding climate.
 A day earlier, China's foreign minister had rhetorically linked Beijing's potential willingness to cooperate on climate change with the overall U.S.-China relationship.

-The Biden administration believes that much of these antics are simply for China's domestic propaganda purposes.
+The Biden administration believes that much of these antics are simply to serve China's domestic propaganda purposes.
 The senior administration official stated that Chinese officials are simply reading talking points in order to perform for their bosses during their interactions, and they have no actual ability to negotiate.

 "They're trying to see if we'll blink," the senior administration official said.